cloudconfig/cloco-docs/source/index.html.md

 ```

 This command lets you add a cloco user to the subscription via their email address.
 Once the user signs into cloco they will see the subscription in their list of available subscriptions and will be able to use cloco with the required level of privilege.

+A user needs to be added to the subscription before they can be granted permissions on either an application or a configuration object.

 ### URL Parameters